Jayne Mansfield: Film

 Tommy Noonan persuaded Mansfield to become the first mainstream American actress to appear nude in a starring role, in the film Promises!
 Promises!
 (1963).
-Playboy published nude photographs of Mansfield on the set in its June 1963 issue, resulting in obscenity charges against Hugh Hefner in a Chicago court.
+Playboy published nude photographs of Mansfield on set in its June 1963 issue, resulting in obscenity charges being filed against Hugh Hefner in a Chicago court.
 Promises!
 Promises! was banned in Cleveland, Ohio, but enjoyed box-office success elsewhere.
-As a result of the film's success, Mansfield landed on the Top 10 list of box-office attractions for that year.
-Soon after her success in Promises!
-Promises!, Mansfield was chosen from many other actresses to replace the recently deceased Marilyn Monroe in Kiss Me, Stupid (1964), a romantic comedy also starring Dean Martin.
-She turned down the role because of her pregnancy with daughter Mariska Hargitay, and was replaced by Kim Novak.
-That same year, Mansfield appeared in a pinup book called Jayne Mansfield for President: the White House or Bust, which was promoted on billboards; David Attie, a commercial and fine art photographer, took the photographs.
+As a result of its success, Mansfield landed on the Top 10 list of box-office attractions for that year.

+Soon thereafter, she was chosen to replace the recently deceased Marilyn Monroe in Kiss Me, Stupid (released in 1964), a romantic comedy starring Dean Martin.
+She turned down the role because of her pregnancy (with daughter Mariska).
+She was replaced by Kim Novak.

+But in that same year, 1963, Mansfield appeared in a pinup book, Jayne Mansfield for President: the White House or Bust, which was promoted on billboards.
+David Attie, a commercial and fine art photographer, took the photographs.

-In 1966, Mansfield was cast in Single Room Furnished, directed by husband Matt Cimber.
-The film required Mansfield to portray three different characters, and was her first starring, dramatic role in several years.
-It was released briefly in 1966, but did not enjoy a full release until 1968, almost a year after her death.
+In 1966, Mansfield was cast in Single Room Furnished, directed by her husband Matt Cimber, whom she had married in 1964.
+She portrayed three different characters in her first starring dramatic role in several years.
+The film was released briefly in 1966.
+It did not enjoy a full release until 1968, almost a year after her death.
 After Single Room Furnished wrapped, Mansfield was cast opposite Mamie Van Doren and Ferlin Husky in The Las Vegas Hillbillys (1966), a low-budget comedy from Woolner Brothers.

-It was her first country and western film, and she promoted it through a 29-day tour of major U.S. cities, accompanied by Husky, Don Bowman and other country musicians.
-Before filming began, Mansfield said she would not "share any screen time with the drive-in's answer to Marilyn Monroe", meaning Van Doren.
-Though their characters did share one scene, Mansfield and Van Doren filmed their parts at different times to be edited together later.
+This was her first country and western film, and she promoted it on a 29-day tour of major U.S. cities, accompanied by Husky, Don Bowman, and other country musicians.
+Before filming, Mansfield said she would not "share any screen time with the drive-in's answer to Marilyn Monroe", meaning Van Doren.
+Their characters did share one scene, but Mansfield and Van Doren filmed their parts at different times; these were edited together later.

 Mansfield's wardrobe relied on the shapeless styles of the 1960s to hide her weight gain after the birth of her fifth child.
-Despite career setbacks, she remained a highly visible celebrity during the early 1960s through her publicity antics and stage performances.
-In early 1967, Mansfield filmed her last role, a cameo in A Guide for the Married Man, a comedy starring Walter Matthau, Robert Morse and Inger Stevens.
+Despite career setbacks, she remained a highly visible celebrity in the early 1960s through her publicity stunts and stage performances.
+In early 1967, Mansfield filmed her last role, a cameo in A Guide for the Married Man, a comedy starring Walter Matthau, Robert Morse, and Inger Stevens.
 The opening credits listed Mansfield as one of the technical advisers, along with other star names.